Preparation and Mindset

 It is important to acquaint yourself, at least once, with all the various jobs that exist in the world.
 There may be interesting jobs that you never thought about before.
 Due to the restrictions owing to your Residence Status, there are jobs that foreigners are unable to perform.
 However, knowing about the existence of many jobs will expand your knowledge base, as well as your list of options to choose from.

 *Students interested in finding employment in Japan must read The Job Hunting Guide for International Students (Japan Student Services Organization).
-The Guide is available at the International Student Services Division (second floor of Building 8 〈International Plaza〉).
+The Guide is available at the International Center (second floor of Building 8 〈International Plaza〉).